THE ABC OF TPED – GUIDANCE IN APPLYING THE NEW TPED REGULATIONS TO PACKAGED GAS BUNDLE FRAMES

 Stock Cube II – a rethink of our ORIGINAL mobile forcing system, that now allows the operator to set up for a left or right sweep of the cattle.
 RRP – £4,300

-Established over 140 years ago, supplying products to the Agricultural Industry, Ritchie have developed into a global supplier of high quality products and services to a wide range of industries.
+Established 150 years ago, supplying products to the Agricultural Industry, Ritchie have developed into a global supplier of high quality products and services to a wide range of industries.